 Camping Tronchey is a big family camping, Italian style.
 This means a lot of big RV’s in a field, very close to each other, televisions, young people walking around in bathrobes with hairdryers in their hand.
 Such a contrast with the handful of minimalist hikers that camped here!

-While I had a beer with Suzy and Jelle, I ate my late dinner: my beer, a bag of rehydrated scrambled eggs, one tortilla and about 3 mini yoghurts that I bought in the café for just 50 cents each – which made me totally happy.
+While I had a beer with Suzy and Jelle, I ate my late dinner: a bag of rehydrated scrambled eggs, one tortilla and about 3 mini yoghurts that I bought in the café for just 50 cents each – which made me totally happy.